 - Work with local builders who know East Cape logistics and costs.

-- Map permit steps and lead times, including public consultation and ejido assemblies where applicable.
+- Map permit steps and lead times, including public consultation where applicable.

 Budget drivers and risks